 - Mimicking cooing and other vocalizations of the baby.

 - Using a front baby carrier during the routine activities,

 - Feeding – sometimes, a father can develop a special bond with his infant when handling middle-night diaper change and feeding.

 - Letting the baby feel the textures of the face of a father.

 Activities to Bond with Your Baby

-One of the simplest ways to enhance the reading skills and language of your children is reading.
+One of the simplest ways to enhance your children’s reading skills and language is reading.
 Moreover, reading with kids excites brain development patterns responsible for bonding and connection.

-You will also agree as story time usually involves shared emotion, eye contact, and cuddling.
-If you make this a priority in your house, you can take advantage of this excellent way to bond with your children.
+You will also agree, as story time usually involves shared emotion, eye contact, and cuddling.
+If you make this a priority in your house, you can benefit from this excellent way to bond with your children.

-One of the massive barriers to parents engaging with their child is stress.
-For increasing the physical well-being and emotional health of you and your baby, spend some time in nature with him/her.
+One of the massive barriers to parents engaging with their children is stress.
+For increasing the physical well-being and emotional health of you and your baby, spend some time in nature with them.
 Outdoor nature play has several benefits for your kids, including reducing their muscle tension, heart rate, and blood pressure.

 If you have a busy routine and do not have time to go for a hike, then a simple act like watering plants together works too.